-We record provisions for estimated product returns in accordance with SFAS No. 48, Revenue Recognition When Right of Return Exists, in the same period in which the associated revenue is recognized.
+We record provisions for estimated product returns in the same period in which the associated revenue is recognized.
 We base these estimates of product returns upon historical levels of sales returns and other known factors.
 Actual product returns could be different from our estimates and current or future provisions for product returns may differ from historical provisions.
 Concessions granted to customers are recorded as reductions to revenue in the period in which they were granted.
 The vast majority of our contracts are successfully completed, and concessions granted to customers are minimal in both dollar value and frequency.